In the legendary and epic Masanvi of Rumi, there’s a beautiful, albeit a little immodest, tale of a pauper and a miser.

-Interestingly, not surprisingly though, thesauri list the following synonyms for the word charity.
-Compassion, kindness, sympathy, kind-heartedness, graciousness, consideration, concern, tolerance, leniency.
+Interestingly, not surprisingly though, thesauri list the following synonyms for the word charity: compassion, kindness, sympathy, kind-heartedness, graciousness, consideration, concern, tolerance and leniency.
 When you practice or feel any of these, you are exercising charity.

 Just like you save money, bit by bit and every penny adds up, similarly, every little act of kindness counts.
 Every small gesture of compassion boosts your spiritual savings.
 Because, that’s what charity is: it’s your spiritual savings account.
 When you need peace and inner strength, you draw from this account.
 It is where your good karma is recorded.

 A man who was born into a very rich family led an extravagant and self-centered life rarely ever giving out anything in charity.
 From farmhouses to penthouses and everything in between, he owned many properties.
 When he died and crossed over to the other world, he was allotted a small cell to live in.
 He could barely lie down in there.